 - "Sun Ra" by the Belgian band dEUS from their album Pocket Revolution was written by lead singer Tom Barman to reflect on all the embarrassing memories that keep haunting people later in life.

 Now all the evil things I done

 - In Resonance, Anna has repressed the memory of Javi, her real father (previously believed to be an uncle) killing the man she believed was her father.

 - Ashley Riot of Vagrant Story has repressed all his memories of his experience as a Riskbreaker.
 Sydney forces him to relive the experience that caused this, causing the memories to begin emerging again, and it's used to justify your gaining abilities automatically with each level - "Ashley has recovered this ability from repressed memory."

-- In Umineko no Naku Koro ni, this apparently the case for Rosa, which is why we only learn in Episode 3 that she had found Beatrice II in Kuwadorian many years ago and helped her escape, only for Beatrice to fall off a cliff and die.
+- In Umineko: When They Cry, this apparently the case for Rosa Ushiromiya, which is why the players only learn in Episode 3 that when she was a pre-teenager, she had found Beatrice II in Kuwadorian and helped her escape, only for Beatrice to fall off a cliff and die.
 It seems it takes a lengthy talk about an unknown woman secretly living on the island to make her exhume her memories of the event (as foreshadowed early in Episode 2).